Canon 1Ds Mark II vs Fujifilm X-Pro2

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The X-Pro2 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 1Ds Mark II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1Ds Mark II was succeeded by the Canon 1Ds Mark III.
+Both the 1Ds Mark II and the X-Pro2 have been discontinued, but can regularly be found used on ebay.
+The 1Ds Mark II was replaced by the Canon 1Ds Mark III, while the X-Pro2 was followed by the Fujifilm X-Pro3.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Which of the two cameras – the Canon 1Ds Mark II or the Fujifilm X-Pro2 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.